laro/Cilia/5 Comparison/00 Index.md

 }
 ```

-In many examples this requirement is “hidden” by immediate assignment of a literal (such as ["one", "two", "three"]) or a function return value.
+In many examples this requirement is “hidden” by immediate assignment of a literal (such as ["one", "two", "three"]) or of a function return value.

 It’s not a big deal, but in practice I still find the need for explicit initialization of empty collections somewhat annoying.